japila-books/apache-spark-internals/docs/executor/ShuffleWriteMetrics.md

 ====
 `incWriteTime` is used when:

-1. xref:shuffle:SortShuffleWriter.adoc#stop[`SortShuffleWriter` stops].
+1. shuffle:SortShuffleWriter.md#stop[`SortShuffleWriter` stops].

-2. `BypassMergeSortShuffleWriter` xref:shuffle:BypassMergeSortShuffleWriter.adoc#write[writes records] (i.e. when it initializes `DiskBlockObjectWriter` partition writers) and later when xref:shuffle:BypassMergeSortShuffleWriter.adoc#writePartitionedFile[concatenates per-partition files into a single file].
+2. `BypassMergeSortShuffleWriter` shuffle:BypassMergeSortShuffleWriter.md#write[writes records] (i.e. when it initializes `DiskBlockObjectWriter` partition writers) and later when shuffle:BypassMergeSortShuffleWriter.md#writePartitionedFile[concatenates per-partition files into a single file].

-3. xref:shuffle:UnsafeShuffleWriter.adoc#mergeSpillsWithTransferTo[`UnsafeShuffleWriter` does `mergeSpillsWithTransferTo`].
+3. shuffle:UnsafeShuffleWriter.md#mergeSpillsWithTransferTo[`UnsafeShuffleWriter` does `mergeSpillsWithTransferTo`].

-4. xref:storage:DiskBlockObjectWriter.adoc#commitAndGet[`DiskBlockObjectWriter` does `commitAndGet`] (but only when `syncWrites` flag is enabled that forces outstanding writes to disk).
+4. storage:DiskBlockObjectWriter.md#commitAndGet[`DiskBlockObjectWriter` does `commitAndGet`] (but only when `syncWrites` flag is enabled that forces outstanding writes to disk).

-5. xref:spark-history-server:JsonProtocol.adoc#taskMetricsFromJson[`JsonProtocol` creates `TaskMetrics` from JSON]
+5. spark-history-server:JsonProtocol.md#taskMetricsFromJson[`JsonProtocol` creates `TaskMetrics` from JSON]

 6. `TimeTrackingOutputStream` does its operation (after all it is an output stream to track shuffle write time).
 ====